 Research and Publications

-Click here for more on publications by Dr Piers Ludlow
+Click here for more on publications by Dr Heather Jones.

 Teaching and Supervision

-Dr Ludlow's teaching reflects the research interests outlined above.
-He teaches the following courses:
+Dr Jones's teaching at LSE reflects the research interests outlined above.
+She teaches the following courses:

 At undergraduate level: